HyperviewHQ/hvcli/README.md

 ## Debugging

-For troubleshooting, a master debug level can be set to troubleshoot issues using `-d` or `--debug-level`.
+For troubleshooting, a master debug level can be set using `-d` or `--debug-level`.

 ## Output options

-Some subcommands allow the user to set to output to `record`, `json` or `csv-file`.
+Some commands allow the user to set the output to `record`, `json` or `csv-file`.
 Refer to the command help for more information.

 ### Output examples